 Cybernetics is, at its core, a science of purpose.
 It enables the formal modeling of human goals in complex situations, including conversations, decision making, and computer-mediated collaboration.
-The columns below provide both approaches to and examples of software implementationsbased on a cybernetic framework.
-There are also articles, coursedescription, and design proposals that show how cyberneticsis an effective tool for harnessing the trilogy of computation, communication, and conversation, all in service of human goals.
+The materials below provide both approaches to, and examples of, software implementations based on cybernetic frameworks.
+There are also articles, course descriptions, and design proposals that show how cybernetics is an effective tool for harnessing the trilogy of computation, communication, and conversation, all in service of human goals.

 Cybernetic models are powerful tools for understanding the design process.
 They form a rigorous basis for teaching interaction design practices: see conversations for design.

 Conversation itself is a foundational construct for supporting effective processes of interaction.
-Fortunately there is a cybernetic theory of conversations, used as the basis for articles on the topic: see design for conversation.
+Fortunately there is a cybernetic theory of conversations, used as the basis for articles on the topic: see designing for conversation.

 “What is conversation?
 How do we design for effective conversation?”, co-authored with Hugh Dubberly, in Interactions Magazine, publication of the ACM, July/August ’09